protobufjs/protobuf.js/README.md

 // Continue at "Create a message" above (you can also use the constructor directly)
 ```

+Afterwards, decoded messages of this type are `instanceof AwesomeMessage`.

 (*) Besides referencing its reflected type through `AwesomeMessage.$type` and `AwesomeMesage#$type`, the respective custom class is automatically populated with: